Monoï oil: Coconut oil

 Coconut palm trees remain the most utilized Polynesian island tree and cover approximately 150000 acre of land.
-Under favorable conditions, the coconut palm tree grows its first fruits during its 6th year and produces approximately 60 coconuts per year, from its 10th to its 70th year.
+Under favourable conditions, the coconut palm tree grows its first fruits during its 6th year and produces approximately 60 coconuts per year, from its 10th to its 70th year.
 As the nut begins to form it is completely empty and contains no nutrients.
 When its size increases, the shell hardens and becomes filled with a transparent liquid that will turn into oil upon full maturity.

-When the coconuts fall from the trees, they are gathered to undergo the ancient process of extracting the coconut almonds.
-The shell is cracked open with an ax.
+When the coconuts fall from the trees, they are gathered to undergo the ancient process of extracting the coconut kernels.
+The husk is cracked open with an ax.
 The two coconut halves are left for several hours in the sun, until the almonds have shrunk enough to be removed and broken into small pieces.
 The fragments are then taken to special flat wooden barracks covered with sliding metal roofs which are popularly known on the Polynesian islands as "coprah dryers".
 The sliding roofs are only used at night and during the rainy season.
 The coprah is left to dry for more than a week until the coconut meat has lost over 90% of its moisture.

 Placed into special natural fiber bags, the coconut fragments are shipped to the unique oil mill located on the island of Tahiti where they will be thrown into special machines and ground to a fine coco flour.
 The flour is then heated up to 125 degrees and finally pressed into raw coconut oil.
 After that step, the oil will undergo more refining to remove all impurities and obtain the highest possible quality.

+Infusion

-Once the refining process is completed the coconut oil is placed into special storage tanks until it is purchased by one of only a handful of Monoi manufacturers.
-These manufacturers will proceed individually to the final maceration step which is to infuse the oil with Tiare flowers.
-Monoi de Tahiti must be stored in drums with a food-suitable liner or material.
+Once the refining process is completed the coconut oil is placed into special storage tanks until it is purchased by one of only a handful of Monoï manufacturers.
+These manufacturers will proceed individually to the final maceration step which is to infuse the oil with Tiaré flowers.
+Monoï de Tahiti must be stored in drums with a food-suitable liner or material.
 Drums must be lead-sealed when they leave Tahiti and kept away from humidity, light and heat.
+Previously, these infused oils were stored in dried shells of wax gourd fruit.

 Common uses

-Recent manufacturer tests verify that monoi oil is rich in methyl salicylate which is a skin-soothing agent.
+Recent manufacturer tests verify that monoï oil is rich in methyl salicylate which is a skin-soothing agent.
 It is a naturally concentrated emollient which penetrates the skin, re-hydrates the layers of the epidermis and shields skin against external damages including sun and wind.